twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 - Allows us to identify/create better abstractions
 - Makes it easier for reviewing and re-reviewing changes in a timely manner

-This article is a guide to managing branches on a complex/high velocity project (e.g. a lot of changes/PRs occur frequently).
+This article is a guide to managing branches on a non-trivial/high velocity project (e.g. a lot of changes/PRs occur frequently) which requires squashed commits.

 # Setup
-We are on a project which:

-- Requires squashed PRs
-- We are implementing dependent features (e.g. abstract a utility function, use utility in new feature)
+As a consequence of "single feature" PRs, we sometimes need to write dependent features/PRs (e.g. abstract a utility function, use utility in new feature).
+For example, our `git` structure would look like:

 ```
         o feature-1b (bbbbbb)